samscott89/serde_qs/README.md

 when using nested parameters, similar to those used by [qs][qs] for Node, and commonly used by Ruby on Rails via [Rack][Rack].

-The core of the library was inspired by [`serde_urlencoded`][urlencoded], which should be preferred over this crate whenever non-nested query parameters are sufficient.
-It is built upon [Serde], a high performance generic serialization framework and [rust-url], a URL parser for Rust.
+The core of the library was inspired by [`serde_urlencoded`][urlencoded].
+In order to support abitrarily nested structs encoded in arbitrary orders, we perform two passes over the input string.
+This likely adds a non-trivial amount of memory and compute.
+Due to this `serde_urlencoded` should be preferred over this crate whenever non-nested query parameters are sufficient.
+The crate is built upon [Serde], a high performance generic serialization framework and [rust-url], a URL parser for Rust.